 This is a fantastic example of the way in which our global insurance market has come together to deliver an innovative new solution and model for solving complex global risk challenges posed by the pandemic.
 It helps fill the underinsurance gap and establishes a new approach to insuring these lifesaving health products to ensure global health supply chains are ready to meet the challenge of vaccinating the world against COVID-19.

-The Product Innovation Facility (PIF) is a commitment to nurturing a ‘safe space’ for underwriters to experiment with new ideas in a controlled way.
+Lloyd’s Product Launchpad is a commitment to nurturing a ‘safe space’ for underwriters to experiment with new ideas in a controlled way.
 It explores non-standard risks that might not fit the traditional market such as risks relating to intangible assets, new technologies and others.

-In February the PIF launched a new insurance policy to protect cryptocurrency held in online wallets against theft or other malicious hacks.
+In February the Lloyd’s Product Launchpad launched a new insurance policy to protect cryptocurrency held in online wallets against theft or other malicious hacks.
 The first of its kind of liability policy, with flexible limits from as little as £1,000, was created by Lloyd’s syndicate Atrium in conjunction with Coincover to protect against losses arising from the theft of cryptocurrency held in online, hot wallets.
-The policy is backed by a panel of other Lloyd’s insurers, which includes TMK and Markel, all of whom are members of the PIF.
+The policy is backed by a panel of other Lloyd’s insurers, which includes TMK and Markel, all of whom are members of the Lloyd’s Product Launchpad.